Updated March 18, 2023

 The DROP keyword can be used to delete a database, table, view, column, index, etc.

 25. DROP COLUMN

-We can delete an existing column in a table by using a DROP COLUMN along with an ALTER statement.
+We can delete an existing column in a table using a DROP COLUMN and an ALTER statement.
 Let us delete the column AGE by using the below query.

 ALTER TABLE CUSTOMER DROP COLUMN AGE;

 We can see that in the above result, the AGE column is dropped.

 26. DROP DATABASE

 A database in SQL can be deleted by using the DROP DATABASE statement.